-PSHCE education contributes to schools' statutory duties outlined in the Education Act 2002 and the Academies Act 2010 to provide a balanced and broadly-based curriculum.
-It is a central element of the Statutory Inspection of Anglican and Methodist Schools and is essential to Ofsted judgements in relation to personal development, behaviour, welfare and safeguarding.
+PSHCE education contributes to schools' statutory duties outlined in the Education Act 2002 and the Academies Act 2010, namely to provide a balanced and broadly-based curriculum.
+It is a central element of the Statutory Inspection of Anglican and Methodist Schools (SIAMS – click here to read our 2019 inspection report) and is essential to Ofsted judgements in relation to personal development, behaviour, welfare and safeguarding.

 Our Christian values underpin and reinforce PSHCE education:

 The School Motto – Heirs of the Past, Children of the Present, Makers of the Future

 The School Ethos – Compassionate, Reflective, Inclusive, Supportive and Transformative

 The School Rule – Respect your learning, our ethos, your environment.

 PSHCE education is delivered through discrete drop-down days across the academic year.
 Each themed day focuses on one specific aspect of the PSHCE curriculum, covering all the statutory elements as well as other fundamentals recommended by the PSHE Association.

 October: mental health and emotional well-being.

 February: relationships and age-appropriate elements of the now statutory sexual health education programme.

 March: citizenship and democracy issues at a local, national and global level, including the environment.